CBS denies former CEO Les Moonves $120 million severance

 Three major figures at CBS have lost their jobs over misconduct allegations: Moonves, “60 Minutes” top executive Jeff Fager, and news anchor Charlie Rose.

+Last week, CBS acknowledged that it reached a $9.5 million confidential settlement last year with actress Eliza Dushku, who said she was written off the show “Bull” in March 2017 after complaining about on-set sexual comments from its star, Michael Weatherly.

-The board said the investigation, conducted by two outside legal firms, “concluded that harassment and retaliation are not pervasive at CBS.”
+The board said the investigation, which was conducted by two outside law firms, “concluded that harassment and retaliation are not pervasive at CBS.”

-Still, the board said investigators “learned of past incidents of improper and unprofessional conduct, and concluded that the company’s historical policies, practices and structures have not reflected a high institutional priority on preventing harassment and retaliation.”
+Still, the board said investigators “learned of past incidents of improper and unprofessional conduct” and that CBS has not placed a “high institutional priority on preventing harassment and retaliation.”

-The investigators found that CBS has dedicated inadequate resources to training and diversity and inclusion initiatives for a company of its size.

 The 11-member board, which includes six new members who came aboard during a shake-up following Moonves’ ouster, said it has “already begun to take robust steps to improve the working environment for all employees.”

 In a move criticized by women’s rights activists, CBS had previously said Moonves would stay on as an adviser for up to two years, providing him with office and security services.
-The board did not say whether that decision remained in effect after its determination that Moonves was fired for cause.
+The board did not say whether that decision remained in effect.

-CBS had already deducted $20 million from Moonves severance to donate to organizations dedicated to promoting gender equity in the workplace and fighting sexual harassment.

-The company revealed a list of 18 organizations last week that would receive the funds, including several groups that have emerged as prominent voices since the downfall last year of Hollywood producer Harvey Weinstein, which triggered an avalanche of sexual misconduct allegations against powerful men across several industries.
+Last week, the CBS revealed a list of 18 women’s rights organizations that would receive $20 million donations with funds the company had previously said would be deducted from Moonves’ severance.

-The 18 groups praised the donations but called on CBS to publicly disclose the results of the Moonves investigation.
+The groups, which included Time’s Up, praised the donations but called on CBS to publicly disclose the results of the Moonves investigation.
 It was unclear if CBS would do so.

 A search for a new CEO is ongoing to replace interim CEO Joe Ianniello.
 Strauss Zelnick, filling Moonves’ role as board chairman on an interim basis, said at a shareholders’ meeting last week that a recruiting firm has been hired to conduct the search and that a decision will be made in due course.